 A summary of the traditional revenue sources are shown in the chart below.
 Most of the revenue for the City comes from property taxes (25%), building permits and business/ rental licenses (22%) and accommodations taxes (19%).

-In addition to these three major sources of funding, the following are other common revenue sources for the City:
+In addition to these three major sources of funding, the following are other common revenue sources for the City include a Beach Preservation Fee.